 Total revenues do not include sales tax as the Company considers itself a pass-through conduit for collecting and remitting sales taxes.
-Sales tax collected from customers is included in other current liabilities on our consolidated balance sheets.
+Sales tax and value added tax collected from customers is included in other current liabilities on our consolidated balance sheets.